opalj/opal/src/site/Hermes.md

 # Hermes - Building and Evaluating Test Corpora

 ## Overview
 Hermes enables you to evaluate a given set of Java (bytecode) projects to comprehend their basic properties and to select those projects that have interesting, distinguishing factors when evaluating and testing your static analysis.

 For example, when you want to test that your analysis is able to handle all types of bytecode instructions, then you should take a close look at the results of the respective query (`BytecodeInstructions`) which reports the usage of Java bytecode instructions for a given project.
 Additionally, Hermes can automatically select projects for you such that at all instructions are guaranteed to be in the final corpus and that the overall code base of the selected projects is minimal w.r.t. the overall number of methods.
 This minimal corpus can be computed once all queries are evaluated.
-To start the computation go to `File` &rightarrow; `Compute Projects for Corpus`.
+To start the computation go to `File` &rarr; `Compute Projects for Corpus`.

 ![Hermes - Overview](Hermes.png)